Citroen C3 review - Interior, design and technology

 Some neat practical touches and a funky design make the C3’s cabin stand out from the class average

 Don’t climb into the C3 expecting it to be the last word in luxury – but Citroen has tried to follow up the external looks by creating a welcoming cabin that offers something different in the class.
 There’s a new “Techwood” interior trim with faux-wood strips on the dashboard and matching stripes for the seat upholstery.

 Sat-nav, stereo and infotainment

-Citroen was one of the first manufacturers to move to a fully integrated infotainment system that controls not only music and radio but also key vehicle functions, including heating and air-conditioning.
+Citroen was one of the first manufacturers to move to a fully integrated infotainment system that controls not only music and radio, but also key vehicle functions, including heating and air-conditioning.
 The C3 continues this trend, as all models of the C3 get a seven-inch touchscreen mounted centrally and reasonably high up in the fascia.

 The enhanced infotainment system also includes connected services, including TomTom Traffic, information on petrol prices nearby and weather forecasts, and real-time info on traffic incidents.